fbpx

 • July: This is the busiest month for Amish farmers as more hay is cut, threshing is done, berries are picked, apple starts are transplanted, and honey is harvested.

-• September/October: The second planting of corn is harvested and apple cider is made.
+• September/October: The second corn planting is harvested, and apple cider is made.

 Why Amish farming is so successful

 Some heirloom crops can’t handle mechanical harvesting due to their fragility.
-For the Amish, who do not use industrial harvesters, and harvest much by hand, this is not an issue.
+This is not an issue for the Amish, who do not use industrial harvesters and harvest much by hand.
 Thus, heirloom varieties of corn and other crops, which tend to be novelties for modern farmers, are sold in volume by the Amish at roadside stands and farmers’ markets.
 Some Amish do use seeds of modern varieties, allowing for higher yields in some cases.
 By alternating the crop plantings in a season, the Amish can achieve faster growth and impressive yields with their limited acreage.

 Many Amish farmers pay close attention to the quality of the soil.
 In research studies, a higher percentage of organic matter was found in their soils vs traditional neighboring farm plots.
 Organic matter is key to plant nutrition, battling fungal diseases, plant viruses, and insect infestation.
 Of course, the Amish are a varied group, and some farmers utilize non-heirloom crops.
 The public has a mistaken impression that Amish farmers are 100% organic, but some do indeed use industrial-style chemical fertilizers and pesticides on their small farms.